 4.0 Discussion

 This study investigated the prevalence of coagulation and fibrinolytic abnormalities among voluntary blood donors at the University College Hospital (UCH), Ibadan, with the aim of evaluating the haemostatic integrity of individuals participating in blood donation.
 The results demonstrated that the majority of participants exhibited haemostatic parameters within normal physiological ranges, which is consistent with the expected profile of healthy blood donors.
-These findings reinforce the concept that regular blood donors typically maintain stable coagulation profiles, reflecting the effectiveness of pre-donation screening and the general health status of volunteer donors(13).
+These findings reinforce the concept that regular blood donors typically maintain stable coagulation profiles, reflecting the effectiveness of pre-donation screening and the general health status of volunteer voluntary non-remunerated blood donors(13).
 Nevertheless, subtle deviations in prothrombin time (PT), activated partial thromboplastin time (aPTT), fibrinogen concentration, and D-dimer levels were identified in a small subset of individuals, suggesting the presence of subclinical haemostatic variations that may not be evident during routine donor selection procedures(6).

 The predominance of normal platelet counts observed in this study aligns with reports from similar studies conducted across sub-Saharan Africa(6).
 For instance, (7) documented comparable platelet profiles among healthy Nigerian donors, affirming that platelet counts generally remain within physiological limits among adults without overt haematological disorders(14).
 However, the occurrence of thrombocytopenia and thrombocytosis in approximately 10% of donors is noteworthy.
 These alterations, though mild, may signify undetected inflammatory conditions, transient infections, or early bone marrow dysregulation(6).
 Thrombocytosis, for example, may arise as a reactive process secondary to subclinical inflammation or iron deficiency, whereas mild thrombocytopenia may indicate viral infection or splenic sequestration.
-Similar observations have been reported in donor populations in Kenya and Ghana, where isolated cases of platelet count abnormalities were attributed to nutritional and environmental influences (15) (16).
+Similar observations have been reported in donor populations in Kenya and Ghana, where isolated cases of platelet count abnormalities were attributed to nutritional and environmental influences(15-16) (15) (16).